Never Die Young

 Never Die Young is the twelfth studio album by singer-songwriter James Taylor released in 1988, three years after his previous effort, That's Why I'm Here.
 The album reached No. 25 on the Billboard 200 and eventually was certified Platinum by the RIAA.
 It features the title track, which peaked at No. 80 on the Billboard Hot 100, becoming the only charting single from the album.

 Cash Box said of the title track that the "lyrics are, as always, a dazzling string of pearls that mesmerize your heart while the musical feel covers you like a warm breeze."
 Cash Box said of "Baby Boom Baby" that "Taylor again defines the agonizingly beautiful attainment of everything and really nothing at all, life's passage and passing."
 Cash Box said of "Sweet Potato Pie" that it contains "smooth yet deceptively deep material."

+James Taylor sings "Sweet Potato Pie" as a duet with Ray Charles on Charles' 2004 Grammy Winning album Genius Loves Company.

 Track listing

 All songs were written by James Taylor, except where noted.